subratrout/ginkodna/README.md

 - Bonus features: Add json import and export in the Sequences view.
 Exporting will give the user a json file of the stored sequences in the table.
 Importing allows a user to take a json file of DNA sequences and updates the table.

+## How to view the project

+- The project is built using React
+- No configuration nencessary
+- download the app

+`cd ginkodna`

+`npm start`

+ - Open http://localhost:3000 to view it in the browser.